r-schmidtke/redmine-parent-issue-filter/README.md

     git clone https://github.com/r-schmidtke/redmine-parent-issue-filter-rs parent_issue_filter_rs

 **note: The directory name must be a `parent_issue_filter_rs`.
 Directory name is different, it will fail to run the Plugin.**

+Create a custom field for Issues and replace the 2 occurences of 'XXXREPLACEXXX' in lib/redmine_parent_issue_filter_rs.rb' with its ID

 Supported versions
 ------------------